 A Mass of Christian Burial will be celebrated Saturday at 10 a.m. in the Church of St. Gregory, 330 North Abington Road, Clarks Green.
 Interment will follow in Cathedral Cemetery.

 Family and friends are invited to call Friday at the Church of St. Gregory from 4 to 8 p.m.
 Memorial contributions may be made to St. Jude Children's Research Hospital , 262 Danny Thomas Place, Memphis, TN 38105.

-To send flowers to Pat's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Pat "Weeks" Pasqualichio, please visit our floral store.